flakeworks/symbol-os/README.md

 - What if every program had to prove both its form and its meaning before it could exist?

 Exploring Symbol OS is stepping into this alternate history.
-It is playful, austere, and demanding — a monochrome mirror where theory carries the weight that, in our world, was given to graphics.
+It is playful and austere at the same time — a monochrome mirror where theory carries the weight that, in our world, was given to graphics.

 ---